 Typically, our hens are finished laying eggs for us when they’re about 58 weeks old.
-At this stage, most hens have stopped laying eggs, and those that do lay eggs produce lower-quality shells.
+At this stage, most hens lay eggs at a slower rate and their eggs have lower-quality shells.
 The hens are then sold at live markets in New York and Boston.

 Maple Meadow Farm and McMurry’s Sunset Farm don’t hatch and raise male chicks.

 Where do you get the apples for your juice?